benapetr/dnsphpadmin/README.md

 * Database-less simple stupid setup
 * Communicates directly with DNS servers, no external DB, can be used in combination with other interfaces or tools
 * Different servers for querying zone info (transfer) and for update, useful for load balancing
-* Audit logs of changes
+* Audit logs
+* Support LDAP / Active Directory authentication
-* Individual user permissions to edit zones via roles (read/write)
+* Individual user and LDAP group permissions to edit zones via roles (read/write)

 # How does it work
 DNS PHP admin is a very simple GUI utility that helps sysadmins manage their DNS records and also provides easy to use interface for end users, which is more idiot friendly than low level command line tools that are typically used to manage BIND9 servers.